klst-de/e-invoice/src/main/resources/doc-de/uncefact-vs-ubl.md

 ```

 So this is the main difference between UBL-invoice and CII:
-- the process invoicing requires an `invoice document` or sometimes a `Credit note`
+- the invoicing process requires an `invoice document` or sometimes a `Credit note`
-- in CII both documents are defineed in the same XML schema with different document types
+- in CII both documents are defined in the same XML schema with different document types
 - in UBL there are two XML schemas, which are very similar

 The next difference is the target usage.
-In factur-x/ZUGFeRD CII can be delivered as xml or hybrid pdf invoice.
+In factur-x/ZUGFeRD CII documents can be delivered as xml or hybrid pdf invoice.
+UBL documents however cannot be delivered inside a pdf.

 Cross Industry Invoice (CII) was the first UN/CEFACT schema derived from the process oriented Supply Chain Reference Data Model [SCRDM](https://www.unescap.org/sites/default/files/Session%202_SCRDM_UNCEFACT.pdf).
 In 2019 the Cross Industry Order (CIO) schema was published.
 Both messages has similar structure: